5 Useful M-Words You Must Know When Learning Japanese!

 それは私にはもったいない言葉です。Sore wa watashi niwa mottainai kotoba desu.I am not worthy of those words.

-Finally, the last of our M-words is Maa-maa. まあまあ is a -na ending adjective, which means “decent, passable, so-so“.
-It’s perfect when the speaker wants to deliver a neutral and casual tone.
-It is normally used in a reply to the question ”how (どう)?”.
+Finally, the last of our Japanese M-words is Ma-ma- まあまあ, which means "decent, passable, so-so".
+It's perfect when the speaker wants to deliver a neutral and casual tone.
+It is normally used in a reply to the question ” How (どう)?”.

 Furthermore, it’s used to calm down a situation with the meaning “Oh, come on / now then…”, like in the second example.

-Another point to be noted, while translating in reverse, English to Japanese, “okay” doesn’t always give the same meaning as maa-maa.
+Another point to be noted is that while translating in reverse, English to Japanese, “okay” doesn’t always give the same meaning as ma-ma-.
 Depending on the context, okay can have various meanings.
-Maa-maa is just one of them.
+Ma-ma- is just one of them.

 Hope you found this article useful!